What Is an Employer of Record?

 When to Use an Employer of Record

-If you fall into any of the above categories, you would almost certainly benefit from using an Employer of Record.
 Whether you’re expanding into new markets, hiring remote or international workers, experiencing rapid growth, facing compliance challenges, or seeking to streamline your HR processes, an EoR could help to ease the workload.

 Advantages of Using an EoR